Micaela Cabrera

-Erika Micaela Cabrera (born 18 July 1997) is an Argentine footballer and futsal player who plays as a midfielder for Boca Juniors and the Argentina women's national team.
+Erika Micaela Cabrera (born 18 July 1997) is an Argentine footballer and futsal player who plays as a midfielder for San Lorenzo de Almagro and the Argentina women's national team.

 International career

 Cabrera represented Argentina at the 2012 South American U-17 Women's Championship, the 2012 FIFA U-20 Women's World Cup and two South American U-20 Women's Championship editions (2014 and 2015).
 At senior level, she played the 2014 South American Games, the 2014 Copa América Femenina and the 2015 Pan American Games.